 Searching for a service

 Visitors to our site can search and compare services, based on the judgements we have made.
 They can search in a variety of ways – by name, type of service or location.
 Once they have carried out a search, visitors can compare and choose services.

 When we inspect a service, we normally rate them according to whether we judge the quality of their care to be 'outstanding', 'good', 'requires improvement' or 'inadequate'.
 However, there are some cases where don't publish a rating, or where we display tick or cross symbols instead.

 From the results page, visitors can find out more about the services by clicking on their names.

 Your profile page

-Every provider registered with us has a profile page on the website.
+Every provider registered with us has a profile page on this website.
 There is also a page for each of their locations.
 These pages include a summary of our latest judgements.

-After we've inspected a location, we now publish an overall summary and in most cases a rating.
+After we have inspected a location, we publish an overall summary and in most cases a rating.
 We publish individual ratings for how safe, effective, caring, responsive and well-led the service is.
 In some sectors we also publish ratings for specific services such as A&E or surgery.

-Until 2014, our inspection approach measured compliance with the 'essential standards', which were replaced by the Government's fundamental standards in April 2014.
-Under our old inspection approach, we published our judgement on whether the service was meeting each of the 16 essential standards.
+Until 2014, our inspection approach measured compliance with 16 'essential standards'.
+We published our judgement on whether the service was meeting each of these.

-When visitors click on a chapter, the panel opens to show our latest judgement for each of the standards, along with a summary and the date of when the standard was last checked.
-It also includes a link to the inspector's full report.
+When visitors click on a chapter, the panel opens to show our judgement for each of the standards, along with a summary and the date the standard was last checked.
+There is It also a link to the inspector's full report.